In this article

 What is the best marketing automation tool in 2026?

-There's no single best — it depends on team shape.
-For SMB and mid-market teams consolidating a sprawling stack, an agentic platform (like Wysera at $299/month flat) wins on price and breadth.
+There's no single best, it depends on team shape.
+For SMB and mid-market teams consolidating a sprawling stack, an agentic platform (like Wysera with one flat bundle) wins on price and breadth.
 For email-led automation, ActiveCampaign or Brevo.
 For large enterprises, HubSpot or Marketo.
 Match the tool to your team size and the jobs you actually run.

 What does marketing automation software cost?

 It ranges widely.
 Email-first tools start around $15–50/month and scale with contacts.
 Mid-market suites like HubSpot's Marketing Hub Professional start near $800/month.
 Enterprise platforms (Marketo, Pardot) run into the thousands.
-Flat-priced bundles like Wysera ($299/month for 10 seats) are aimed at teams escaping per-seat and per-contact creep.
+Flat-priced bundles like Wysera (one flat price for 10 seats) are aimed at teams escaping per-seat and per-contact creep.

 What's the difference between marketing automation and an agentic platform?